-It’s easy to get caught up in the numbers game, but I think what’s really important in building a high quality mental health blog is engagement with the mental health community.
+It’s easy to get caught up in the numbers game, but I think what’s really important to build a mental health blog that’s high quality is engagement with the mental health community.
 This has little to do with numbers and a whole lot to do with human connection.
 I’m by no means an expert on any of this, but here are some strategies I’ve stumbled across in my time blogging that hopefully you might find useful when it comes to engagement.

 Interact with the blogging community

 This is my biggest recommendation.
 Read other blogs that are in your niche, and like and comment on those blogs.
 Search in the WordPress reader for blogs in that niche that you’re not following yet.
 Also, check who else is commenting on the blogs you’re following; that can be a good way to connect with some new people who are interested in the same kind of topics.
 Be genuine about trying to engage, because if you get spammy about it, you’re only likely to generate eye rolls.